NightPhantom/SnippetPad/README.md

 ## Version History

 * 1.0.0
-    * Initial Release with support for CSharp
+    * Initial Release with support for CSharp, Python, and JavaScript.

 ## License